SvenKratz/GlassHUD/README.md

 ![alt text](https://raw.github.com/SvenKratz/GlassHUD/master/ScreenShots/glasshud.png "GlassHUD Screen Shot")

-This Glassware using the Glass NDK is an attemt to recreate an aircraft-style heads-up display for Google glass.
+This Glassware using the Glass NDK is an attempt to recreate an aviation-style heads-up display for Google Glass.

 **Current features:**